terrygonguet/prettystuff/README.md

 # prettystuff
-An attempt to learn OpenGL and WebAssembly by making pretty things
+An attempt to learn OpenGL, A-Frame (& three.js) and WebAssembly by making pretty things.